-Have you ever wondered if your pet rats can eat meat, and if so, if it’s good for them?
-It’s a common question among rat owners, and a good one at that.
+Have you ever wondered if your pet rats can eat meat?
+And if so, whether it’s actually good for them?
+It’s a common question among rat owners and a good one at that.
 After all, rats are known for eating almost anything they can get their little paws on, even if it’s not healthy for them.
-As their owners, it’s up to us to make sure that the food we give them is good for them and that we avoid the foods that can cause harm.
+As their owners and caretakers, it’s up to us to make sure that the food we give them is good for them and that we avoid the foods that can cause harm.

 If you’re in need of a quick answer, here it is: Rats can eat most kinds of meat, but since meat is high in calories and protein you do have to be careful that you do not give them too much of it.
 Too much meat can lead to nutritional imbalances and weight gain, so make sure that it’s fed in addition to a balanced, nutritional diet.